cabbabbage/VIBBLE_2D_GAME_ENGINE/README.md

 ### Animation Control
 - **void set_animation(const std::string& animation_id)**
-  Looks up and sets the animation from the asset's info by ID, using the animation's own `playback_fps` (defaults to 24 if invalid).
+  Looks up and sets the animation from the asset's info by ID; playback now always runs at the engine's fixed 24 fps timing.

 ---